Olivetti typewriters: Lexikon 90 (1972)

-The Lexikon 9x series was Olivetti's quite successful attempt to follow IBM' Selectrix series to have exchangeable fonts on typeball.
+The Lexikon 9x series was Olivetti's quite successful attempt to follow IBM's Selectric series to have exchangeable fonts on typeball.
 To avoid IBM's patents Olivetti made everything different, so the typeball does not rotate horizontally, but vertically, it has no moving print head, but instead the paper wagon was moving what also made possible to take over some mechanics of the Editor series.
 The mechanics to control the typeball was not controlled by wire ropes which made the Selectrix hard to adjust to work reliable but on turnable axles which made the Lexikon series very reliable and robust.
 The national keyboard layouts and typeballs were customizeable over a mechanical 'ROM' based on metal flags inside the keyboards where in production or maintenance single teeth could be broken out to change the layout according to tables in the service manual.
 The degrees to rotate the typeball was depending on this coding, using levers with moving turnpoint when pressing a key.
 The Lexikon 90 was the base model of the series.